CS433-DCML-2022/ComposersClassifier/final_git_arch/label_processing/LabelProcessing.md

     e) Identified entities are cleaned in the same procedure specified above, though strict filtering for entities with >=2 word names is recommended.

-List of composers is written in semicolon separated form, along with it's relevant ID, to the specified slim_metadata.csv directory.
+The list of composers in semicolon separated form, along with it's relevant ID, is written to the specified slim_all_fields_metadata.csv directory.
 E.g. (5925434,K. Totaka)

 Unless specified, only A-grade labels will be obtained by parseMetadata.py.
 Using additional fields hierarchically is optional.
 This will first attempt to use composer fields, followed by title and then finally description fields to find a valid composer.